 I am glad I switched to iPhone.
 She's been talking, writing about, and tinkering with Apple products since she was old enough to double-click.
 Or you can refocus the image on the darker area of the photograph by tapping and holding on the viewfinder while in the default camera app.
 New York, To do this, take one photo while focused and exposed on the background, then take a second photo while focused and exposed on your subject.
 Id rather do my processing afterward in a software program like Lightroom.
 It has no "off" switch, and runs down in around 2 weeks of no use (so it'll often be out of batteries when you do go to fetch it.)
 Next, open the camera app.
 For truly dark shots, you need the shutter open long.
 My most used feature from this menu, for selfies.
 Sometimes the default Camera app just isn't cutting it for low-light pictures and that's okay.
 A fun feature that brings in seconds of video for your stills.
 But yeah, without Photos for Mac it can be a pain.
 For slower footage, just use Slow Motion at 1080p at 120 frames per second, which looks fabulous.
 Pretty cool, right? @LozzBlanko Unfortunately until Apple releases the mythical Photos app 'sometime this year' the only garaunteed way of getting post-processed photos over to your desktop (on iPhoto or otherwise) is to select them in your phone's album and email them to yourself.
 You will receive a verification email shortly.
 If there are other photo-related tips you want to see on the site, let me know and we'll put it on the list.
 Consider that youre walking around with a 12-77mm lens, when most photographers have a 24-70mm as their go-to, all-purpose zoom lens for street and event photography, and a 16-35mm for landscapes.
 This is an automatic setting that only kicks in once it gets dark, (really!
 The ultra-wide (.5) is equivalent to a 12mm and this is great for wide vistas.
 So it's email or lose pretty much.
 Sucks?
 Portraits will always look better with the bigger numbers.
 The iPhone offers so many choices on frame rates and speeds.
 I, as a rule, dont like taking photos with filters, because if you dont like the look later, youre stuck with it.
 You can make do with DIY versions of this white paper and tinfoil will bounce some light onto your subject's face, and you can juryrig a flashlight to brighten up your picture but the best tools are the ones built for your iPhone.
 You can reframe the photo to exclude the light source from the image.
 I default to Studio Light for the best overall, most pleasing look, and High Key Light Mono for headshots.
 Thanks!
-Leave it off. flip If an image is too dark or light, you can adjust it here with the exposure slider.
+Leave it off.
+If an image is too dark or light, you can adjust it here with the exposure slider.
 Our ultimate guide to the Photos app offers a lot of great tips on adjusting color, exposure, and light within Apple's default app; on the third-party side, I'm particularly fond of Afterlight (opens in new tab), though there are many photo-editing extensions available for download. last updated 18 April 18.
 Also an iPhone 13 exclusive, you can get way, way closer than ever before with the macro feature.
 This negates the point of using Bluetooth to trigger it, and means a long time delay before any shot is taken.
-I couldn't match the light indoors. congress iMore is part of Future US Inc, an international media group and leading digital publisher.
+I couldn't match the light indoors. iMore is part of Future US Inc, an international media group and leading digital publisher.
 Your HomePod now speaks several new languages, T-Mobile now has a brand new way to buy an iPhone for business, Read everything from iPhone to Apple Watch, Mags delivered straight to your door or device.
 This should be obvious to anyone whos ever used a smartphone camera before, but the big white button is the shutter and the circle is for switching to the selfie camera.
 Thank you Serenity.
 Thanks for your input!
 Sadly, I'd have been better off with a cheap LED panel light (or for someone to make a light that switches on for 20 seconds or so when you tap a button.).
 You can ask your subject to move, so that they're no longer backlit, or you can adjust the angle of your image to shoot them from a different side.
 If you have a late model iPhone, you get three lenses to work with.
 DxO ONE is a 20MP DSLR-Quality Camera That's Used with Your iPhone, Tric is the World's First Professional Flash Trigger for iPhones, Apple Acquires LinX, A Camera Maker That Promises DSLR Performance in Phones, Oops: HTC Unveils its 24K-Gold One M9 with a Photo Taken with an iPhone, The Nocturne App Uses an iPhone's Camera to Reveal Celestial Objects, Woman in Random Act of Kindness Video Says She Feels Dehumanized, James Webb Telescope Breaks Record for Oldest Galaxy Ever Observed, Photographer Waits Eight Hours to Capture Dream Lion Shot, The 0.5 Selfie is the Latest Photo Trend Taking Over Instagram, Clueless Cameraman Causes Chaos at World Athletics Championship.
 Apple TV+ to spend $95 million on just three actors, can you guess who?
 The iPhone lenses arent as tack sharp as the pro lenses, but they sure are versatile.
 Thanks for sharing your comments.
 Night Mode opens the shutter to let in more light, as long as 30 seconds, which many of us pros do with our expensive cameras for taking night skies and the like.
 Whether outdoors or indoors, the image your camera sees isn't necessarily always the image you want to end up with.
 Only on the iPhone 13 Pro models so far.
 NY 10036.
 Cinematic, widescreen 16:9, like on flat-screen TVs, square for Instagram, or 4:3, the standard, like the TV sets of the old days.
 Thatll work, but there happen to be so many settings and features hidden within these phones that stump way too many people, even some of us pros sometimes.
 You can make little loops and bounces, and theyre fun, but the best feature is long exposure.

 You can use Night Mode handheld, but for best results, you want the camera on a tripod.
 You wont see it during the day.)
 That being said the same is not true of third party editors.
 If storage is an issue, switch to 1080p at 30 frames, or go for 60 frames if youd like to either speed or slow down the footage.